 Can children get the COVID-19 vaccine?

-The FDA has authorized the use of the Pfizer (Comirnaty) vaccine for 12 to 18 year olds.
-No COVID-19 vaccine is yet recommended for children under the age of 12.
+The FDA has authorized the use of the Pfizer (Comirnaty) vaccine for 5 to 17 year olds.

 Who should I contact if I have questions about whether to receive the vaccine?